This Is Spinal Tap: Development

-The entire film was shot in Los Angeles over a period of about five weeks on handheld 16mm cameras.
-The visit to Elvis Presley's grave was filmed in a park in Altadena, with a mock-up of the grave site.
-The band sings "Heartbreak Hotel" because that was the only Elvis song for which producer Karen Murphy could obtain rights.
+The entire film was shot in and around Los Angeles over a period of about five weeks on handheld 16mm cameras beginning on November 8, 1982.
+The band's visit to Elvis Presley's grave was filmed in a park in Altadena, with a mock-up of the grave site.
+The band sings "Heartbreak Hotel" because that was the only Elvis song for which producer Karen Murphy could obtain the rights.

 Rob Reiner procured $60,000 from Marble Arch Productions to write a screenplay with McKean, Guest and Shearer, based on the Spinal Tap characters.
 They realized after a few days of writing that no script could capture the kind of movie they wanted to make, so they decided instead to shoot a short demo of the proposed film.
 They shopped the demo around to various studios but had no takers, until television writer-producer Norman Lear decided to back the project, providing them with a budget of $2 million.

 Virtually all dialogue in the film is improvised.
 Actors were given outlines indicating where scenes would begin and end and character information necessary to avoid contradictions, but everything else came from the actors.
-As often as possible, the first take was used in the film, to capture natural reactions.
-Reiner wanted to list the entire cast as writers on the film to acknowledge their contributions, but the Writers' Guild objected, and so only he, Guest, McKean, and Shearer received writing credit.
+First takes were used in the final cut as often as possible in order to capture the actors' natural reactions.
+Reiner wanted to list the entire cast as writers on the film to acknowledge their contributions, but the Writers Guild of America objected, and so only he, Guest, McKean, and Shearer received writing credit.

 Veteran documentary cameraman Peter Smokler worked as cinematographer on the film.
-Smokler had great instincts for camera placement on set, according to Reiner, and is responsible for the film's handheld cinéma vérité style—although the cinematographer did not understand what was supposed to be funny about the movie.
-With Smokler behind the camera, the film was shot not as a feature film, but as a documentary, without a script or traditional shooting schedule.
-So much footage was filmed (over 100 hours) that it eventually required three editors to complete the film.
+Smokler had great instincts for camera placement on set, according to Reiner, and is responsible for the film's handheld cinéma vérité style, although the cinematographer did not understand what was supposed to be funny about the movie.
+The film was shot like a documentary, without a script or traditional shooting schedule.
+So much footage was filmed (over 100 hours) that it took three editors to complete the film.